 Any other comments, advice, stories about working with HORIZONS?

 We couldn’t have picked a better place to host us on one of the most important days of our lives.
-The entire Horizons staff made our day seamless, treating our guests with such respect and we are forever grateful to you.
-Petra Yanna, Horizons Floral Designer, did a phenomenal job in the floral arrangements which brought us to tears.
-Kiron, where do we begin?
-She is the most genuine, inspiring, and loving person.
+The entire HORIZONS staff made our day seamless, treating our guests with such respect and we are forever grateful to them.
+Petra Yanna, HORIZONS Floral Designer, did a phenomenal job in the floral arrangements, which brought us to tears.
+And Kiron … where do we begin?
+She is the most genuine, inspiring and loving person.
 She lightened the burden of this vigorous process and made everything less stressful.
 She welcomed us with open arms and made us feel like royalty.
 She is the true queen and we can’t thank her enough.